AceArthur/3D-Modeller/README.md

 # 3D-Modeller
 3D Model Viewer

-Self Implementation of 3D Modeller following the workflow of "500lines" with python and OpenGL
+Self Implementation of 3D Modeller following the workflow of "500lines" with Python and OpenGL

 (reference "https://github.com/aosabook/500lines")